 It is important to note here that Rick Warren also resonates with Thomas and his spirituality.
 Warren states: “Gary has spoken at Saddleback, and I think highly of his work … he tells them [readers] how they can make the most of their spiritual journeys.
-He places an emphasis on practical spiritual exercises.2
+He places an emphasis on practical spiritual exercises.2 (link removed)

 But more research has shown that Gary Thomas’ spirituality and his devotion to mystical practices delves into an area that could have significant ramifications on countless families.
 In his book Sacred Marriage (a book that FOF also stands by and sells on their website)3, Thomas introduces the reader to a woman named Mary Anne McPherson Oliver.
 It is Oliver’s book, Conjugal Spirituality, that Thomas favorably referencing several times throughout the book.
 Thomas also references Oliver on his website in a Sacred Marriage study guide.4

 Who is Mary Anne McPherson Oliver and why should Christians be concerned about Gary Thomas’ promotion of this woman’s book, Conjugal Spirituality?